mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 -**External Identities** is a set of capabilities that enables organizations to secure and manage any external user, including customers and partners. **B2B collaboration** is a capability of Azure AD External Identities that lets you collaborate with users and partners outside of your organization.
 With B2B collaboration, an external user is invited to sign in to your Azure AD organization using their own credentials.

+-**Microsoft Defender for Cloud** is a solution that finds weak spots across your cloud configuration, helps strengthen the overall security posture of your environment, and can protect workloads across multicloud and hybrid environments from evolving threats.
+It is considered a Cloud Security Posture Management (CSPM) system and a Cloud Workload Protection Platform (CWPP).

 ## Azure Pricing and Support concepts

 #### Azure Subscriptions